XYZ Affair

-Background information
+Background

 In the wake of the 1789 French Revolution, relations between the new French Republic and U.S. federal government, originally friendly, became strained.
 In 1792, France and the rest of Europe went to war, a conflict in which President George Washington declared American neutrality.
 However, both France and Great Britain, the major naval powers in the war, seized ships of neutral powers (including those of the United States) that traded with their enemies.
 With the Jay Treaty, ratified in 1795, the United States reached an agreement on the matter with Britain that angered members of the Directory that governed France.
 The French Navy consequently stepped up its efforts to interrupt American trade with Britain.
 By the end of Washington's presidency in early 1797, the matter was reaching crisis proportions.
 Shortly after assuming office on March 4, 1797, President John Adams learned that Charles Cotesworth Pinckney had been refused as U.S. minister because of the escalating crisis, and that American merchant ships had been seized in the Caribbean.
 In response, he called upon Congress to meet and address the deteriorating state of French–American relations during a special session to be held that May.

 Popular opinion in the United States on relations with France was divided along largely political lines: Federalists took a hard line, favoring a defensive buildup but not necessarily advocating war, while Democratic-Republicans expressed solidarity with the republican ideals of the French revolutionaries and did not want to be seen as cooperating with the Federalist Adams administration.
 Vice President Thomas Jefferson, himself a republican, looked upon Federalists as monarchists who were linked to Britain and therefore hostile to American values.